narnianpony/Variable-Replacer-RPGMAKER/README.md

 This script replaces all occurrences of uses of a variable number in a game and replaces it with another number.
 This is helpful when you need to move some variables to keep your variables list organized.

 ## How to use:
-If you use the game within a webserver, just drop the php file in the root directory of the game If not, you can either install php and use it from command line or use a portable version of php
+If you use the game within a webserver, just drop the php file in the root directory of the game.

+If not, you can either install php and use it from command line or use a portable version of php

 **ALWAYS BACKUP YOUR FILES BEFORE USING THIS SCRIPT**